top of page

 I am looking forward to connecting with you and joining you on your new adventure!

-My Story: Alex MacDonald (She/Her)
+My Story: Alex MacDonald LPC (She/Her)

 alex macdonald